 In terms of the engine and transmission, there’s nothing much that separates the three competitors.
-All being the 5-door hatchback come with an Overhead Camshaft water-cooled EFI engine under a 796 cc displacement.
+All being the 5-door hatchback comes with an Overhead Camshaft water-cooled EFI engine under a 796 cc displacement.
 All are producing nearly 60 Nm torque coupled with a manual four gear transmission.
-However, we’re going to see Prince Pearl in an automatic version as well.
+However, we’re going to see Prince Pearl and Bravo in automatic versions as well.
 The dimensions of both Bravo and Pearl are nearly identical with Mehran lagging by some margins.

 Suspension & Braking

 The story begins from the outlook of the hatchbacks where Bravo and Pearl outperform Mehran without any competition.
 The two compact cars are stylish and present a modern-look as compared to the unconvincing old-school Mehran.
-The stylish angular crystal LED headlights accompanied by the fog lamps, take the lead over Mehran easily.
 The aluminum alloy rims of Bravo and Pearl are another better choice than the conventional steel wheels of Mehran.
-The rear of the hatchback, in case of Bravo and Pearl, is equipped with elegant brake lamps including a spoiler with an additional stop lamp.
+The rear of the hatchback, in the case of Bravo and Pearl, is equipped with elegant brake lamps including a spoiler with an additional stop lamp.

 While comparing Bravo and Pearl, both of them look almost identical, some might like one, and the rest would go for the other one.